Gijón International Film Festival: Foundation and first years

+XXI century

+By the early 2012s, the Gijón International Film Festival had earned itself a reputation as one of the most prestigious independent film festivals in Spain and Europe and was referred to as the Spanish Sundance.

+In 2012, a huge scandal happened when the local authorities dismissed the director José Luis Cienfuegos and his team and appointed Nacho Carballo.
+Despite a 7.5 times rise in attendance that the festival achieved under Cienfuegos and a wide international acclaim, the authorities decided to ‘change the direction’ and make it a "more Asturian event".
+In the media it was called a shock move, soon more that 400 prominent filmmakers (including Pedro Almodóvar, Abel Ferrara, Fernando Trueba, Agustí Villaronga, Jaime Rosales, Alex de la Iglesia, Isabel Coixet, etc.) signed an open letter demanding reinstallment of Cienfuegos and his team or else they will boycott the event.

+The present director, Alejandro Díaz Castaño, was elected in 2017 after a public tender to replace Nacho Carballo.
+Along with Díaz Castaño, a whole new management team headed the festival and introduced a series of novelties to enrich the festival.

 Throughout the years, some of the most prestigious professionals in independent filmmaking have attended the festival, such as Abbas Kiarostami, Aki Kaurismäki, Todd Haynes, Pedro Costa, Paul Schrader, João César Monteiro, Seijun Suzuki, Jem Cohen, Kenneth Anger, Ulrich Seidl, Hal Hartley, Lukas Moodysson, Tsai Ming-liang, Claire Denis, Todd Solondz, Bertrand Bonello, Apichatpong Weerasethakul, Whit Stillman, Eugène Green or Philippe Garrel.

 Among the festival's national and international guests, either as members of the International Jury or presenting their films in the various sections of the festival, are John Cale, Maria Schneider, Monte Hellman, Nicolas Winding Refn, Darren Aronofsky, Víctor Erice, Isabel Coixet or Carla Simón.

-Gijón International Film Festival comprises also a series of events, such as courses, panel discussions, q&a's and daily concerts, as well as live music parties.
-Since 2017, it organizes a series of activities for professionals, under the name of FICX Industry Days.
+Gijón International Film Festival also comprises a series of events, such as courses, panel discussions, q&a's and daily concerts, as well as live music parties.
+Since 2017, it has organized a series of activities for professionals, under the name of FICX Industry Days: Push Play Work-in-Progress section, Cineteca FICX (co-produced with the Universidad Laboral), etc.

 The festival awards various prizes in its competitive sections and collaborates in other initiatives with an aim to promote Asturian filmmaking industry.
 Said awards are decided upon by an International Jury (made up of at least 5 professionals from different countries), a Young Jury (50 young people between 17 and 26 years of age) and, since 2005, a FIPRESCI jury.

+Sections and competitions

+Main competitions

+The deadline to present films is September 20, projects to apply to the Enfants Terribles sidebar are taken until August 25.

+Tierres en Trance Competition is dedicated to Ibero-American films, the section is judged by the FIPRESCI jury.

+Albar Competition is dedicated to established names in contemporary cinema.

+Retueyos Competition focuses on emerging talents and their first, second and third films.